Food safety in an emergency

 • Always wash and dry your hands before preparing food – if water is in short supply keep some in a bowl with disinfectant.

-• Ensure all kitchen utensils are clean before use.
+• Make sure all kitchen utensils are clean before you use them.

 • Cook food thoroughly.